qcwssss/DungeonGame/README.md

 # Dungeon Escape
-A rouge-like dungeon game
+A rouge-like dungeon game which will randomly generate a dungeon map when a new game start.
+//image

 ## Description
-A Google Map-like web application based on UCB CS61B assginments.
+Dungeon Escape is a rouge-like game implemented with Model-View-Controller designing pattern in Java.
+The View of the game developed based on a tile engine which can generate all kinds of tiles according to the grid given.

 This map app has several features:
-  - 1. support autocomplete system in the query box by implementing Trie data structure.
-  - 2. a location-search function to find the nearest vertices based on the user input using KD-Tree data structures.
-  - 3. a turn-by-turn navigation function that draw a closest route using A* search algorithm and generated a sequence of navigation instructions .
+  - 1. Player can interact with the avatar player through keyboard, and get helpful information when the cursor points to tiles.
+  - 2. The game is visualized with a GUI using StdDraw library with a TO-DO bar displaying instructions.
+  - 3. Supported real-time saving and loading of the game status.

 ## Classes and Data Structures
-### RasterAPIHandler
-This class provides `static` methods that allow processing requests from the web browser for map images.
-These images will be rastered into one large image to be displayed to the user.

-This class does not have any instance variables.

-### Point
+### MapGenerator
-Represents a point on the map.
+This class provides constructor that is able to generate a random dungeon map along with `AVATAR` which the player controls, `LOCKED_DOOR` and `KEY` in initial position.
+This class is the core of the randomness of the game.

 * Instance Variables
+  -  `mapGrid` - a two dimensional grid stores all tile info the dungeon map.
+  -  `avatarPos` - the position of the initial avatar tile.
-  -  `x` - the x-axis (or equivalent) coordinate of a point.
+  -  `lockedRoomPos` - the position of the locked room tile.
-  -  `y` - the y-axis (or equivalent) coordinate of a point.
+  -  `keyPos` - the position of the key tile.

-### AugmentedStreetMapGraph
+### Position
-An augmented graph that is more powerful than a standard StreetMapGraph.
-Specifically, it supports the following additional operations such as finding a node in the graph whose associated `(lon, lat)` coordinates are closest to some given coordinates.
+Represents a tile position of the dungeon map.

 * Instance Variables
-  - `HashMap<Point, Node> nodePointMap` - a map keeping track what graph Node is associated with a certain Point on the map.
+  -  `xPos` - the x-axis coordinate of a tile.
+  -  `yPos` - the y-axis coordinate of a tile.

+### Room
+Represents a rectangular room enclosed by wall tiles.

+* Instance Variables
+  -  `width` - the width of the room.
+  -  `height` - the height of the room.
+  -  `lowerLeft` - the position of the lower left point of the room.
+  -  `height` - the center position of the room.

+### WorldGraph
+A world graph is the key part of connecting random generated rooms with hallways to make the map have various route from one room to any other rooms.
+This graph stores all room information in the same map and how they are connected.

+* Instance Variables
+  -  `rNodeMap` - a HashMap stores all room instances with a given id.
-  - `KDTree pointSet` - a k-dimensional tree data structure stores all the points associated with the reachable `Nodes` in this graph.
+  -  `neighbors` - a HashMap stores all of the neighbor rooms of each single room id.

 ## Algorithms

+### MapGenerator

-### AugmentedStreetMapGraph
+### WorldGraph
-- `closest`
+- `connectNeighbors`
-  - The `closest` method takes in map coordinates, `(lon, lat)`, and returns the `id` of the graph `Node`, whose associated map `Point`, is closest to the given coordinates.
-We pass the given coordinates into our `KDTree`’s `nearest` method to get the nearest `Point`.
-We then use the `nodePoint` map to find the graph `Node` associated with the returned `Point`.
+  - The `connectNeighbors` method takes in a room id and a distance, then scan all the room instances within the scope and set them as neighbors of the given room id.
+The distance of two rooms are measured by `estimateDistance` method, which calculate the distance according to the two centers.
+It compares the range with the estimated distance to determine whether to set the two rooms as neighbors.
+  Since I want to make the map neither too dense or sparse, so I set the range argument to a moderate value.

 ## Acknowledgements
-Adapted from Project2 of UCB CS61B-Data Structures course, taught by Josh Hug.
+Adapted from Project3: BYOW of UCB CS61B-Data Structures course, taught by Josh Hug.

 My solutions for other projects, labs and homeworks of this course can be found at [CS61B_20Fall_Assignments](https://github.com/qcwssss/CS61B_20Fall).